saveryanov/cordova-playground/README.md

 Results of tutorial about battery status plugin.
 At this page you can see information about battery level and charging status.

+Plugin install command: ```cordova plugin add cordova-plugin-battery-status```

 ![Battery tab](https://github.com/saveryanov/cordova-playground/blob/master/screenshots/battery-tab.png?raw=true)

 Read more at: https://www.tutorialspoint.com/cordova/cordova_battery_status.htm

 ### Camera page ###

-Results of tutorial about camera plugin.
+Results of tutorial about camera plugin usage.
 At this page you can use camera for taking picture or load image from local file system.

+Plugin install command: ```cordova plugin add cordova-plugin-camera```

 ![Camera page](https://github.com/saveryanov/cordova-playground/blob/master/screenshots/camera-tab.png?raw=true)